phetsims/phet-info/checklists/delete-repo-checklist.md

 - [ ] Remove from `responsible_dev.json`.

-We should explicitly state whether something needs to be done to delete the directory from aqua, build-server, and phettest, or whether these directories get automatically deleted, or just hang around forever with no consequences
+We should explicitly state whether something needs to be done to delete the directory from aqua, build-server, and launchpad, or whether these directories get automatically deleted, or just hang around forever with no consequences